 The Blue Gem, book 1 in the "Magic of Crieo" series, is the second fantasy novel I've self-published.
 The first, The Dragon Princess, was published back in the summer of 2014, initially only via download but later converted to paperback in 2018.

 The literary world of fantasy has been prevalent in my life, since a young age when I was introduced to the worlds created by Terry Brooks (the Shannara series) and J.R.R.
 Tolkien (The Hobbit, Lord of the Rings).
-Books by these authors have had heavy influence on my imagination as has a love of history, mostly of the medieval variety.
+Books by these authors had heavy influence on my imagination as has a love of history, mostly of the medieval variety.

 A hero's journey figures mightily in my stories and it's safe to say the structure of my books is similar in style to these epic fantasy novels of old.
 In ways, part of my youth was spent dreaming up these stories, taking shape as I grew older, and finally coming to fruition over the past five years or so.